South Africa vs Tanzania Safari

 My Thoughts

 My first safari was in South Africa.
 It was a much more enticing experience as we had to search to find wildlife.
 The chase was part of the adventure.
-I was able to see all of the Big Five – elephants, lions, buffaloes, hippos and rhinos in South Africa.
+I was able to see all of the Big Five – elephants, lions, buffaloes, hippos, and rhinos in South Africa.
 I never saw any cheetahs or wild dogs (though we tried).
-I appreciated that the number of vehicles were limited at certain sightings.
+I appreciated that the number of vehicles was limited at certain sightings.

 With the right guides, they will go out of their way to find certain animals.
-My guides had even stopped the vehicle, and took off on foot for 5 minutes.
+My guides had even stopped the vehicle and took off on foot for 5 minutes.
 Then returned and drove us into the bush to find a leopard.
 That doesn’t happen in Tanzania.
 Remember that this was also on a game reserve outside of Kruger, so it’s a more personal experience.

 In Tanzania, the search for wildlife was much easier.
 I saw a lot more wildlife, in more condensed areas, even though the plains were so big.
-Large amounts of elephants, wildebeests, giraffes and even a pride of 15 lions.
+Large amounts of elephants, wildebeests, giraffes, and even a pride of 15 lions.
 I saw many cheetahs and ventured to southern Tanzania and was able to find wild dogs.
 But, the frustrating part was the number of vehicles, and it wasn’t even a peak tourist season.
 We were often in a long line of vehicles for sightings.
 It was still amazing but it was quite a different experience than South Africa.

-Depending on what type of an experience you are looking for, choosing between Tanzania or South Africa safari will leave a lasting impression either way.
+Depending on what type of experience you are looking for, choosing between Tanzania or South Africa safari will leave a lasting impression either way.
 I am personally glad that I did South Africa first, to get the true experience of ‘the hunt’ to find wildlife.
-However, if you are thinking this will be the one and only safari you will ever do, then Tanzania would be the way to go.
+However, if you are thinking this will be the only safari you will ever do, then Tanzania would be the way to go.

 Sunset in Serengeti